Don’t Disqualify Yourself

 Don’t Ever Disqualify Yourself

 Isaiah, a renowned prophet also believed that he was a man of unclean lips, yet God used him mightily.
-He foretold the conception of Jesus Christ by a virgin, the birth of the Saviour of the world.
+In his book, he foretold the conception of Jesus Christ by a virgin, the birth of the Saviour of the world.
 “A virgin shall conceive, and bear a son, and shall call his name Immanuel” (Isaiah 7:14).
 In Luke 2, we saw the exact fulfilment of this prophecy.
 He foretold the seven manifestations of the Spirit of God upon Jesus; “And the Spirit of the Lord shall rest upon him, the Spirit of wisdom and understanding, the Spirit of counsel and might, the Spirit of knowledge and of the fear of the Lord,” (Isaiah 11:2-4).

-He also prophesied that Jesus would “preach good tidings to the meek” and would “bind up the brokenhearted,” and “proclaim liberty to the captives” (Isaiah 61:1).
+Isaiah also prophesied that Jesus would “preach good tidings to the meek” and would “bind up the brokenhearted,” and “proclaim liberty to the captives” (Isaiah 61:1).
 He foretold the price that Jesus will pay on the cross and the implication of Jesus’ suffering on the cross.
 “Surely he took up our pain and bore our suffering, yet we considered him punished by God, stricken by him and afflicted.
 But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was on him, and by his wounds we are healed” (Isaiah 53:4-5).

 Atimes, many may believe that you don’t have the qualifications for the assignment that God has for you.
 However, make sure you don’t disqualify yourself.
 When God reveals His plans and purpose for your life you may think that once you share the vision with others they will instantly believe you, but it does not automatically happen that way.
 When other Apostles saw Paul the Apostle, they were afraid of him.
 They thought that he was still Saul the persecutor (Acts 9:26).
 When Joseph heard that Mary, his wife, who was a virgin claimed that she heard a pregnancy through the power of the Holy Ghost, his first reaction was to run away.
 He actually planned to divorce her secretly (Matthew 1:19).
 If not for God’s intervention who later confirmed to Joseph that truly, Mary’s pregnancy was from the Holy Spirit, he would not have believed his wife.